LuciCMD/The-Editor/README.md

 - **Countdown**: Create a countdown to the specified time.
 Updates every second.

 - **Message Logger**: Log all messages and attachments.
 Creates a folder with the same name as the corresponding guild (logs/guildname).

+- **VirusTotal Scan**: Scan for malicious URLs.
+VirusTotal API key must be set in config.json.
+Tenor is ignored.

+- **Lyric Search**: Search for lyrics for the currently playing song.
+Genius API key must be set in config.json.

 ## License